 Technique Description Response requirements Project Students plan, make and evaluate an arts work to communicate the unit focus about a selected issue, celebration, event, opportunity or exploration.
-Arts work A product or performance using one of the following: 2D, 3D, digital (static): up to 4 resolved works Time-based, audio, moving image: up to 3 minutes Written: up to 800 words Composition: up to 4 minutes Choreography: up to 4 minutes Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Planning and evaluation of arts work One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words Spoken: up to 4 minutes, or signed equivalent Product or performance Students make an arts work in response to the selected issue, celebration, event, opportunity explored in the project and communicate ideas about the unit focus.
-Arts work A product or performance using one of the following: • 2D, 3D, digital (static): up to 4 resolved works • Time-based, audio, moving image: up to 3 minutes • Written: up to 800 words • Composition: up to 4 minutes • Choreography: up to 4 minutes • Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media
+Arts work A product or performance using one of the following: 2D, 3D, digital (static): up to 4 resolved works Time-based, audio, moving image: up to 3 minutes Written: up to 800 words Composition: up to 4 minutes Choreography: up to 4 minutes Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Planning and evaluation of arts work One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Planning and evaluation of arts work One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words Spoken: up to 4 minutes, or signed equivalent Product or performance Students make an arts work in response to the selected issue, celebration, event, opportunity explored in the project and communicate ideas about the unit focus.
+Arts work A product or performance using one of the following: 2D, 3D, digital (static): up to 4 resolved works Time-based, audio, moving image: up to 3 minutes Written: up to 800 words Composition: up to 4 minutes Choreography: up to 4 minutes Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media

-Visual Arts in Practice
+Visual Arts in Practice Applied senior subject